Neck Pain | Stem Cell, PRP, Acupuncture in Queens & Long Island, New York

 Read more

-• Understanding Cervical, Thoracic, or Lumbar Sprain or Strain
+• Cervical, Thoracic, or Lumbar Sprain or Strain

 At Precision Pain Care and Rehabilitation, we understand how debilitating a spinal sprain or strain can be.
 These conditions, which can affect the cervical (neck), thoracic (mid-back), or lumbar (lower back) regions, often lead to significant pain and limit one’s ability to perform daily activities.
 As an interventional pain management specialist, I, Dr. Jeffery Chacko, MD, am here to provide you with insights into the nature of these injuries, and how interventional pain management can effectively help you find relief and regain mobility.